nkliuyifang/Skeleton-based-Human-Action-Recognition/README.md

 # Skeleton-based-Human-Action-Recognition
-This is partial implementation of PR 2017 and CVPR 2018 papers
+This is partial implementations of PR 2017 and CVPR 2018 papers

 Matlab R2015b, Python 2.7.14, and Pytorch 0.3.0 are used.